yukoba/nd4j/getstarted.md

 ### Installing Canova

 Take the same steps using Maven to install [Canova](http://search.maven.org/#search%7Cga%7C1%7Ccanova-parent) that you followed for ND4J.
+Make sure you have the most recent version of [Maven](#maven).

 ### Installing Deeplearning4j